 - The monitoring and implementation of this policy and of the behaviour procedures at the school.
-This includes the policy's effectiveness in addressing any drivers of poor behaviour. - Establishing the standard of behaviour expected by pupils at the school.

-- Determining the school rules and any disciplinary sanctions for breaking the rules. - The day-to-day implementation of this policy. - Publishing this policy and making it available to staff, parents and pupils at least once a year.
+This includes the policy's effectiveness in addressing any drivers of poor behaviour. - Acting in accordance with the statement of behaviour principles made by the governing board, and having any regard to guidance provided by the governing board on promoting good behaviour. - Establishing high expectations of pupils' conduct and behaviour, and implementing measures to achieve this. - Determining the school rules and any disciplinary sanctions for breaking the rules. - The day-to-day implementation of this policy. - Publicising this policy in writing to staff, parents and pupils at least once a year.